kelenhiik/kelenhiik.github.io/index.md

 # __update: if you don't want to use this time-consuming-pointless-method, I heard dmtri also has some kind of a code for it__

 I removed the pdb files from github, no point in having them here.
 I don't know if I should also do the erase-history thing or not.
+Managed to delete all my RFC results, but thankfully I got it from github.
+I did realize I did all my validations for linear SVC in a wrong way.
+Bless.

 # Wednesday 14.03.18